mitish13/codebook/README.md

 # codebook
-A social media application for coders
+A cloud-enabled social media application for coders

 Have you ever written a piece of code that projects your coding skill in a true manner?
 Would you like to share it to the world?
 Then, Codebook is for you.
 A social media for coders/developers.